 Cash-out of Employee-Paid Parking - Cash-out of employee-paid parking encourages employers currently providing free/subsidized parking to charge their employees the market value of parking.
 Employers could offset the additional cost of parking through cash payment or salary increases to employees.
 This measure would potentially reduce vehicle-trips and VMT through the increased use of transit, ridesharing, walking, and bicycling, as some employees may "pocket" the cash payment or salary increase.
-Employers could also subsidize all, or a portion of, the parking costs for employees who carpool or vanpool to the employment site to further encourage Recommendation 5.3 aims to shift more of the costs associated with roadways and parking from property tax payers to the actual users of these facilities.
+Employers could also subsidize all, or a portion of, the parking costs for employees who carpool or vanpool to the employment site to further encourage ride-sharing.
+The Preliminary Plan supports employers implementing cash-out of employee-paid parking and subsidizing all, or a portion of, the parking costs for employees who carpool or vanpool to the employment site.

+Recommendation 5.3 aims to shift more of the costs associated with roadways and parking from property tax payers to the actual users of these facilities.

-Map 4.14 Park-Ride Lots: Preliminary Recommended Plan
+Park-Ride Lots: Preliminary Recommended Plan